jide-oke/ddr_navigation/README.md

 # DDR Navigation (Chrome Extension)

 Basically you can use dance dance revolution keyboard combos to load your favorite URLs.

-(Press Cmd + Shift + Y to activate it)
+(after its installed, Press Cmd + Shift + Y to activate it)
 ![ddrgif](https://github.com/user-attachments/assets/c7365922-05ee-4234-a4e4-2d091dd2d076)

-Press Cmd + Shift + Y to activate it

 ## Current Version